 The US-89 Farmington to I-84 project is needed to address travel demand and improve safety along the corridor.
-By 2040, the traffic volume will increase by 35%, from 37,700 to 50,800 vehicles per day.
+Traffic models predict that by 2040, if US-89 is left in its current configuration, the traffic volume will increase by 43%, from 37,700 to 54,000 vehicles per day.
 This will exceed the current capacity of US-89.
 Also, more than 400 crashes have occurred in the last 3 years, 10 resulting in serious injury or fatality.
 The purpose of the study is to find a solution that accommodates the increase in traffic, maintains access, and enhances safety.

 Currently, US-89 operates using a series of traffic signals at many of the intersections.
 The signals have become the cause of significant traffic congestion in recent years.
 This congestion also exists for cross traffic moving east-west.
 If added, grade-separated interchanges along US-89 from Farmington to I-84 will allow traffic to move more freely and at consistent speeds.
 In addition, eliminating traffic signals improves safety by reducing the risk of accidents.

 Crash rate data shows that replacing intersections with grade-separated interchanges reduces the frequency and severity of accidents.
 Recent statistics show that the crash rate on a road like US-89 with traffic signals is 4.5 times higher than with interchanges.
 The rate of severe crashes is also 3.5 times higher.
 By removing signalized intersections and replacing them with grade-separated interchanges, the number of possible vehicle conflicts decreases substantially, resulting in fewer accidents.